epfl-ada/ada-2023-project-klech/README.md

 We will first select a subset of the most popular origin-goal Wikipedia page pairs played by humans (e.g. Asteroids-Vikings).
 Then, we will deploy the following prompt iteratively: "Which concept is closest to <GOAL_CONCEPT> in the following set: <LINK_1>, <LINK_2>, ..., <LINK_N> ?"
 Above, <GOAL_CONCEPT> is the Wikispeedia final page goal and <LINK_i> refers to the ith link among a given Wikispeedia page's N links. <GOAL_CONCEPT> will be stable throughout the game.
-The initial set of <LINK_i>'s will be pulled from the first Wikispedia page, then pulled from the
+The initial set of <LINK_i>'s will be pulled from the origin Wikispedia page.
+Subsequent sets will be pulled from the concepts (Wiki pages) Wikispeedia selects.

 5. Methods